richross/RRoss.LiveStream/FAQ.md

 When do you live stream?
 Mondays at noon

-Where is the stream url
+Where is the stream url?
 https://mixer.com/richross

 How can I contribute?